IbrahimEliyev/TaskSchedulingApp/README.md

   - `TaskCreator`: Restricts task creation, updating, and deletion to the user who created the task.
   - `TeamMember`: Allows users assigned to a task to perform actions like setting personal alarms or rejecting task assignments.

-- Policies are enforced via a custom authorization handler for fine-grained access control.
+- Policies are enforced via a custom authorization handler for high-level access control.

 ### Swagger Documentation
 - Provides API documentation via Swagger UI.